raspberrypilearning/editor-emoji-animation/en/step_6.md

 --- /code ---
 </div>

-Change the value `200` and the value of the variable `seed_position` so that the seeds start in a different place.
+Change the x value (`200`) and the y value (the variable `seed_position`) so that the seeds start in a different place.

-**Test:** Run your code and you should see the seeds start in a different place.
+**Test:** Run your code and you should see the seeds start in the new position.

 <div class="c-project-callout c-project-callout--tip">

 ### Tip

 You might also want to change when the seeds stop, or the direction they move in.
-Can you work out which values to change to do this?
+Can you work out which values to change in the code above to do this?

 </div>